On This Page

 Disadvantages of Mouthpieces for Sleep Apnea

-Sleep apnea mouthpieces offer many benefits, but research shows that they may be less effective overall for treating OSA than CPAP therapy with consistent compliance.
+Sleep apnea mouthpieces offer many benefits, but research shows that they may be less effective overall for treating OSA than CPAP therapy with consistent use.
 While mouthpieces don’t have the same side effects as CPAP, some users still report drawbacks, including:

 - Teeth shifting: This may occur after prolonged use and could require orthodontic care to normalize teeth positioning.